 Staffing Industry Trend #2 – Social Media

 Obviously, it can be a great way to reach potential clients as well as candidates.
-In fact, 92% of recruiters report using social media to find candidates.
+In fact, 92% of recruiters report using social media to aid in candidate acquisition.

 The majority of hirers (96%) are on at least one of the “big three” social media sites.
 77% of recruiters are on LinkedIn, and 63% are using Facebook.
 But there are other platforms out there that can be helpful in your recruiting efforts.

-In our own survey of staffing firms, 69% of respondents said they plan to use Social Media as a recruitment tactic in 2021.
+In our own survey conducted on staffing companies, 69% of respondents said they plan to use Social Media as a recruitment tactic in 2021.

-By sharing quality content on these sites (including your job postings!) and by participating in discussions, prospects will see that you have your finger on the pulse of the industry.
+By sharing quality content on these sites (including your job postings!) and by participating in discussions, prospects will see that you have your finger on the pulse of the staffing trends of the industry.
 And they will see you.